Research Prototype Authentication

 Standard Hash

 A classical bcrypt or Argon2id hash is computed client-side and sent to the server.
-No zero-knowledge proof.
-Included for baseline comparison only.
+This live API path is disabled because it is not a STARK-backed authentication proof.
+It remains useful only as a conceptual baseline.

 Hash transmitted to server